talosgl/jojos-tech-guides/docs/python-script-setup.md

 ```

-If you see this warning as `yt-dlp` installs, make sure you installed the latest Python from the first part of the guide
+If you see this warning as `yt-dlp` installs, make sure you installed the latest Python from the first part of the guide:
 ```bash
 Deprecated Feature: Support for Python version 3.9 has been deprecated.
 Please update to Python 3.10 or above
 ```